jaylane/job-scheduler/docs/DESIGN.md

 TLS_CHACHA20_POLY1305_SHA256 uint16 = 0x1303
 ```

+#### Trade-off
-Trade offs here would be that some legacy systems or older network devices would not be compatible with these newer cipher suites, in a real world application this would have to be discussed to find a happy medium between security and compatibility.
+Some legacy systems or older network devices would not be compatible with these newer cipher suites, in a real world application this would have to be discussed to find a happy medium between security and compatibility.

 ## mTLS